 Some athletes and exercisers take pain medication (aspirin or NSAIDs) because they think it may prevent muscle soreness or will help them to heal faster after a workout.
-However, taking pain medicines before or during exercise will not block pain, help you to exercise longer or recover faster from exercise.
+However, taking pain medicines will not block pain, help you to exercise longer or to recover faster from exercise.
 They can increase risk for bleeding and damage to muscles, tendons or kidneys, and they can also delay muscle recovery from exercise.
 I believe that you should not take aspirin or NSAIDs (nonsteroidal anti-inflammatory drugs) before, during, or soon after exercising unless your doctor specifically recommends that you need to take them.

 • Aspirin increases risk of bleeding into your stomach, brain, or any area that is bumped in an accident.
 Aspirin kills as many people by causing major bleeds as it saves by preventing heart attacks (JAMA, Jan 22, 2019;321(3):277-287).
 Caution about stopping daily aspirin: Do not stop taking aspirin suddenly.
 If you want to stop taking aspirin after taking it for a while, your doctor will tell you how to gradually taper your dose.